samuelroland/jtpc/README.md

 I don't plan to maintain this project, I want to "just make it work" and will not expand it further.
 But I'm happy to document how to use it and how it works in case it's useful to someone else in my class or outside.
 I guess a lot of IT students are learning and need to have up-to-date UML diagrams...
 If you want to do other changes feel free to fork the project and continue on your own :).

 **Context**
 The original problem is that it's tedious to keep your class diagrams up-to-date and it's boring because most of the work can be automated.
 I found this project `shuzijun/plantuml-parser` that works for 95% of what I need which is great, but I needed a way to make post operations without loosing them at each regeneration and a few changes in the generated PlantUML text.
 By the way, thanks a lot to @shuzijun for your effort in making in this nice tool !
-I will keep the same licence, namely [Apache-2.0](LICENSE) to possible enable upstream to take back some changes...
+I will keep the same licence, namely [Apache-2.0](LICENSE) to enable upstream to take back some changes if needed...

 *Note*: the IntelliJ plugin build has been disabled because it currently fails and would require some changes to support the same feature as JTPC.
 I will not make it work to have the same feature as I consider the CLI is enough and solves my problem.

 ## Examples
 Here a few examples of schema, so you can see the final rendering.
 All examples are placed under [jtpc/examples folder](jtpc/examples).

+**TODO**

 ## How to setup
 *I know this is not a straightforward setup but is the best I can do in the short time I invest in this mini project...*